-The Receiver Description Including Protocol Specification describes the firmware features, specifications and configuration for u-blox M8 high performance positioning chips and modules.
+The Receiver Description Including Protocol Specification describes the firmware features, specifications and configuration for u-blox M8 high performance positioning modules.
 The Receiver Description provides an overview and conceptual details of the supported features.

-The Protocol Specification describes the NMEA and RTCM protocols as well as the UBX protocol (version 15.00 up to and including version 16.00) and serves as a reference manual.
-It includes the ADR and FTS product variants.
+The Protocol Specification describes the NMEA and RTCM protocols as well as the UBX protocol (version 15.00 up to and including version 17.00) and serves as a reference manual.
+It includes the FTS, Raw Data and Timing product variants.